KiyonoKara/Bitcoin-Price-JS/README.md

 I discontinued the project and almost forgot about it but I think I should keep it since it was a project I put time into.

 ## Legal
+`Bitcoin-Price-JS` is not Bitcoin in any form nor is it a cryptocurrency.
 `Bitcoin-Price-JS` is not affiliated or endorsed by CryptoCompare nor its assets.

+## Project Status
+Complete.

 ## License
 MIT License